Pablo Herrera (footballer)

-Pablo Herrera Barrantes (born 14 February 1987, in Alajuela) is a Costa Rican professional footballer for Municipal Grecia.
+Pablo Roberto Herrera Barrantes (born 14 February 1987) is a Costa Rican former professional footballer.

 Club career

 After playing for Alajuelense, Herrera joined Norwegian club Aalesund in August 2009.
 After the 2011-season, Aalesund and Herrera decided to terminate the contract, as Herrera never managed to recover from an injury.
 In September 2012, he was snapped up by Uruguay de Coronado and in summer 2013 he joined Cartaginés.

 In December 2014, Cartaginés declared they could lose the player over a legal battle with former club Alajuelense.

 International career

 Herrera played at the 2007 FIFA U-20 World Cup in Canada.

 He made his senior debut for Costa Rica in a friendly against Peru on 22 August 2007.
 He scored his first goal in a 2010 FIFA World Cup qualifying match against the United States on 3 June 2009.